safari lodges Tanzania

 .

-In peak season the Migration can offer dramatic and very popular river crossings but remember – Africa’s largest herds keep moving along their circle of life all year long
+In peak season the Migration offer dramatic and very popular river crossings but remember – Africa’s largest herds keep moving along their circle of life so are present all year long.

 .

-And because of this, one can beat peak season rates (and game viewing vehicle traffic…) by travelling at off peak periods.
-For example – travel in February (dry season) for the annual calving season for magnificent viewing of predators stalking the herds…
+Because of this ongoing migration, one can beat peak season rates (and game vehicle traffic…) by travelling at off peak periods.
+For example – travel during the February for the annual calving season and witness large numbers of predators magnificently stalking the herds…

-And remember the big game found on the Ngorongoro Crater floor remain there all year long.
+And yes, the big game found on the Ngorongoro Crater floor also remain down there all year long so come and visit Tanzania whenever you can – the game will be there.

 .

-The Indian Ocean on the eastern border of Tanzania offers some of the dreamiest, soft sandy beach escapes available.
+The Indian Ocean on the eastern border of Tanzania offer some of the dreamiest, soft sandy beach escapes available and make for the perfect chill out after roughing in the wild.

-We suggest adding on 3-5night stay on the beautiful barefoot islands of Zanzibar or Pemba – rates on request.
+We suggest adding on a 3-5night stay on the beautiful barefoot islands of Zanzibar or Pemba.
+Indian Ocean Island package rates are available on request.

 .

-International flights usually arrive into either Dar Es Salaam or Kilimanjaro from where clients connect a flight or road transfer to Arusha Airport – the hub for most inter-lodge flights into Tanzania.
+International flights usually arrive into either Dar Es Salaam or Kilimanjaro from where one can connect a flight or road transfer to Arusha Airport – hub for inter-lodge flights into Tanzania.

 where to stay Tanzania